 Having a shoe with a properly supportive arch can avert a variety of musculoskeletal issues that may otherwise lead to a disability.
 It is important to support low or high arches with appropriate footwear that fits well.
-Doing this can help prevent many of the problems that occur from over- or under-pronation.
+Doing this can help prevent many of the problems from over or under-pronation.

 An Adequately Wide Toe Box

-Finding a shoe that has a toe box that fits perfectly can be difficult, but it is worth it.
+Finding a shoe with a toe box that fits perfectly can be difficult, but it is worth it.
 If your toe box doesn't fit properly, it can cause blisters, calluses, ingrown toenails, and crooked toes.
 It can also lead to more major issues like nerve inflammation, pain, and arthritis.

 If a shoe feels tight around your toes, your feet will lose their ability to move naturally, which can lead to the aforementioned health problems.
-To avoid this issue, it is important to get your feet properly measured at a shoe store to find your exact size.
+It is important to get your feet properly measured at a shoe store to find your exact size to avoid this issue.

 If you take out the insoles of your walking shoes and stand on them and your toes, or your feet surpass the edges, the toe box is too small.
-Your pain could be resolved easily by buying a pair of shoes that are designed for the shape of your feet.
+Your pain could be resolved easily by buying a pair of shoes designed for your feet' shape.